jydas1973/claude-code-intro/README.md

 Or create your own CLAUDE.md file based on the template in this repository.
 See `CLAUDE.md` for a Python specific example structure that includes:
 - Project awareness and context rules
 - Code structure guidelines
 - Testing requirements
 - Task completion workflow
 - Style conventions
 - Documentation standards

-### Advanced Prompting Techniques
+#### Advanced Prompting Techniques

-**Power Keywords**: Claude responds to certain keywords with enhanced behavior (information dense keywords):
+**Power Keywords**: Claude responds to certain keywords with enhanced behavior:
 - **IMPORTANT**: Emphasizes critical instructions that should not be overlooked
 - **Proactively**: Encourages Claude to take initiative and suggest improvements
 - **Ultra-think**: Can trigger more thorough analysis (use sparingly)